In this guide, we’ll tell you what you need to know about forming a North Dakota nonprofit corporation, and how to apply for tax-exempt status.

 Although you can be your nonprofit’s registered agent, this means you must be available at the address you list during business hours.
 Rather than risk missing an important legal notice or being tied to one place all the time, most people choose a company to act as their registered agent.
 Keep your nonprofit compliant with ZenBusiness’s registered agent service.
 The registered agent will accept documents on behalf of your nonprofit and upload them to your ZenBusiness dashboard.

-File Articles of Incorporation with North Dakota
+Step 4: File Articles of Incorporation with North Dakota

 Now, it’s time to file the Articles of Incorporation.
 You can use the Nonprofit Corporation Articles of Incorporation form on the Secretary of State’s website, though you’ll need to create an account.
 Alternatively, you can create your own, using theirs as a guide.
 In either case, you must include: